The Early Years

-Raised in Flatbush with his two brothers by a single mother, Brandon attended John Dewey High School in Coney Island, NY and from there went on to Syracuse University, graduating in 1981 with an accounting degree.
+Raised in Flatbush with his two brothers by a single mother, Brandon attended John Dewey High School in Coney Island, NY and went on to Syracuse University, graduating in 1981 with an accounting degree.
 Throughout Brandon’s Odyssean career, he continually reinvented himself as he capitalized on his two sharpest skills: managing people and providing services.

 Brandon started out in food service and hospitality in Baltimore, managing a hospital cafeteria and high-end hotel restaurants.
-Returning to his native New York, where he served as manager at the Hard Rock Café in the late 80s, when it was easily one of the most popular restaurants in the city.
+Returning to his native New York, he managed the Hard Rock Café in the late 80s, when it was one of the most popular restaurants in the city.
 During his time at the Hard Rock Café and later at the Sporting Club, Brandon met many of the athletes he would later represent.
-At the Sporting Club, New York City’s first full-service sports bar.
-It was there that Brandon made his first foray into sports marketing – hiring athletes as “guest bartenders” for charity events, and to show up as guests of honor to “Fight Nights,” where the bar would air satellite broadcasts of big-time boxing matches.
+At the Sporting Club, New York City’s first full-service sports bar, Brandon made his foray into sports marketing – hiring athletes as “guest bartenders” for charity events, and as “guests of honor” for “Fight Night” broadcasts of big-time boxing matches.